 - Then rest without milk removal for 30 mins

-It is recommended that you also feed your baby in between power pumping sessions to stimulate milk production and maintain it at the high end of normal range, especially if your baby is younger than six months old.
+It is recommended that you also feed your baby between power pumping sessions to stimulate milk production and maintain it at the high end of the normal range, especially if your baby is younger than six months old.

 Relax and rest

 Have a healthy diet

 - Lactation cookies: You can also try lactation cookies to boost your breast milk supply.
-These healthy and tasty treats contain brewer’s yeast, brewer’s yeast extracts, oat bran, wheat germ, flaxseeds and molasses which are all great sources of B vitamins that help to generate more breast milk.
+These healthy and tasty treats contain brewer’s yeast, brewer’s yeast extracts, oat bran, wheat germ, flaxseeds and molasses, which are all great sources of B vitamins that help to generate more breast milk.

-7. Use hands-free pumping bra
+Use a hands-free pumping bra

 Visit your lactation consultant